-Even in a world that is virtually focused, general IU output does not lessen.
-It’s true there will be less need for office, commercial, and public assets.
+Even in a virtually focused world, general IU output does not lessen.
+There will be less need for office, commercial, and public assets.
 However, there is an increased demand for both residential and recreational buildings.

 For instance, if people are remaining at home instead of venturing out to a shared workspace, there’s a reduced requirement for offices.
-The same is also applicable for the commerce world – the growth in people shopping online is only going to increase, which means high streets are only going to see a decline in physical stores.
+The same is also applicable to the commerce world – the growth in people shopping online will only increase, which means high streets will only see a decline in physical stores.

-As the economy increasingly relies on automation, this also means people are going to spend more time in their house and pursuing leisure activities.
-Along with an added need for residential assets, there will also be an amplified demand for recreational spaces like fitness centres, theatres, swimming pools, and arenas.
+As the economy increasingly relies on automation, this also means people will spend more time in their houses and pursuing leisure activities.
+Along with an added need for residential assets, an amplified demand for recreational spaces like fitness centres, theatres, swimming pools, and arenas will be strengthened.

 Running IU with robots and interconnected intelligent systems

-Throughout the IU value chain, manual work will be replaced by digital technologies – and this will all be connected with refined data systems.
-Employees will generally be restricted to highly skilled experts, those who specialise in areas such as robotics engineering, AI, and algorithm programming.
+Throughout the IU value chain, digital technologies will replace manual work, which will all be connected with refined data systems.
+Employees will generally be restricted to highly skilled experts who specialise in areas such as robotics engineering, AI, and algorithm programming.

-With the use of AI-based systems that reduce time, resources, and the possibility of errors, there’s a significant reduction in human input.
-Building plans can be optimised by AI systems, for example, as they can factor in everything, from usability to cost to flexibility, and balance all elements to match the owner’s preferences.
+With AI-based systems that reduce time, resources, and the possibility of errors, there’s a significant reduction in human input.
+AI systems can optimise building plans, for example, as they can factor in everything, from usability to cost to flexibility, and balance all elements to match the owner’s preferences.

 The increase in software players

 It’s important for activities to be implemented across the IU value chain.
-This ensures all necessary information can be effortlessly shared across each phase of the project.
+This ensures that all necessary information can be effortlessly shared across each project phase.
 In an IU industry that is connected in this way, software providers who offer integrated services are those who benefit.
-However, for those who don’t play a part with common data systems, they are at a disadvantage in the future.
+However, for those who don’t play a part in standard data systems, they are at a disadvantage in the future.
 Not only can they fail to process data via upstream activities, but the data they develop has less value for downstream activities.

-The increase in the prevalence of software is going to first impact design and engineering firms.
-Their current process, which involves bringing in experts, is replaced by software products.
+The increase in the prevalence of software is going first to impact design and engineering firms.
+Their current process involves bringing in experts and replacing them with software products.
 Instead of paying an expert by the hour, the software delivers the same output instantly and at no extra cost.
-Firms that embrace the switch to the software early are in line to gain the most from the transition.
+Firms that embrace the switch to software early are in line to gain the most from the transition.
 They can fine-tune their engineering algorithms and AI-based design, which helps with O&M and construction activities.

 Opportunities for new businesses to emerge

-Due to the continued advances in technology, new opportunities will open up within the IU industry for businesses to sell services and data.
+Due to the continued technological advances, new opportunities will open up within the IU industry for businesses to sell services and data.

 Because of the massive amount of data that will exist in the future virtual world, this can be utilised to create new revenue streams.
 Construction equipment OEMs, for example, could learn from their equipment operating in the field.
-By using real-time usage data, they can help their customers in terms of increasing uptime for their equipment.
-In addition, equipment pay-per-use models could also be established, which assists the OEMs in developing a higher-margin, stable aftermarket business.
+Using real-time usage data, they can help their customers increase uptime for their equipment.
+In addition, equipment pay-per-use models could also be established, which would assist the OEMs in developing a higher-margin, stable aftermarket business.

 These points are only scratching the surface.
-As the virtual world approaches, more and more opportunities are going to present themselves to those who adapt to the ever-changing nature of the IU industry.
+As the virtual world approaches, more and more opportunities will present themselves to those who adapt to the ever-changing nature of the IU industry.

 The need for digital transformation today

 The IU industry already has one foot in the virtual world.
-By integrating activities and using digital technology, a wide range of tasks can be simplified, refined, and automated throughout every step of a project.
+Integrating activities and using digital technology allows a wide range of tasks to be simplified, refined, and automated throughout every project step.

-Yet for small and mid-sized companies, a full digital transformation can be a challenge.
+Yet, a full digital transformation can be a challenge for small and mid-sized companies.
 This isn’t down to just cost, either.
 There’s also the task of implementing digital technologies seamlessly without disrupting current operations.